J-Gillett/number-tower/README.md

 ![number pyramid](https://user-images.githubusercontent.com/78680402/109549222-99a7f780-7ac5-11eb-9c2f-a121ff94943f.png)

 ## Current Progress

-### Done...
-* Wrote algorithm to solve puzzle
+- [x] Wrote algorithm to solve puzzle
-* Generalized algorithm to work on puzzles of different sizes
+- [x] Generalized algorithm to work on puzzles of different sizes

-### Crap to do...
-* Work on malformed puzzle recognition
+- [ ] Work on malformed puzzle recognition
-  * Not enough info: track if no changes were made during a loop, if no changes were made the puzzle is malformed
+  - [ ] Not enough info: track if no changes were made during a loop, if no changes were made the puzzle is malformed
-  * Contradiction: after the puzzle has been completed run through all triplets and ensure they fit conditions
+  - [ ] Contradiction: after the puzzle has been completed run through all triplets and ensure they fit conditions
-* Create a GUI for the puzzle input & solution
+- [ ] Create a GUI for the puzzle input & solution
-* Make a puzzle-generator
+- [ ] Make a puzzle-generator

 ## Synopsis